Working Dogs

 The Pyrenean Mastiff does not cope well with long periods alone and can develop separation anxiety — this breed thrives in homes where someone is present most of the day.
 This breed prefers warmer climates and should be protected from extreme cold.
 The Pyrenean Mastiff handles warm weather reasonably well with standard precautions.

-In summary, the Pyrenean Mastiff is a sociable and loving working dogs that rewards patient, experienced owners.
+In summary, the Pyrenean Mastiff is a loyal and independent working dogs that rewards patient, experienced owners.
 Do thorough research, meet the breed in person if possible, and connect with a reputable breeder or rescue before bringing a Pyrenean Mastiff home.

 Helpful Tools